shyim/shopware-docker/README.md

 * `swdc generate-command-list`     Generates the command list for README.md
 * `swdc help`
 * `swdc open`                      Opens the given shop in browser
+* `swdc log`                       Shows the log of the specified container
 * `swdc shell-root`                Joins into the cli container as root user
 * `swdc shell`                     Joins into the cli container as normal user
 * `swdc update-images`             Updates used docker images